-Back in the early 1980s the construction of IM Pei’s pyramid blocked access to the Louvre Museum, leaving the ancient palace of the Bourbon kings mostly to art historians and a few wandering tourists, however I regularly wandered the museum’s desolate corridors to admire its vast collection.
+Starting in 1984 the construction of IM Pei’s pyramid blocked the courtyard access to the Louvre Museum, leaving the ancient palace of the Bourbon kings mostly to art historians and a few tourists, however I had discovered that the museum possessed a second entrance on the Quai du Louvre and regularly wandered the museum’s desolate corridors to admire its vast collection famed for the Venus de Milo and Mona Lisa.
+Leonardo da Vinci's portrait of a quixotic woman was surrounded by a small crowd.
+Every other gallery in the Louvre had been empty.
+Maybe forty people gathered before the painting.
+I didn't get it and turned to leave.
+I didn't like crowds.

-At that time I was employed as the Bains-Douches’ psychionomiste or doorman and my friend Alabama Tony tended bar at Paris’ only Mexican restaurant.
-We threw a football in the courtyard.
-The chestnut tree on the courtyard restricted our range and the cobblestones were murder on our feet.
+At that time I was employed as the Bains-Douches’ psychionomiste or doorman.
+The bains-Douches was the coolest boite-de-nuit in Paris along with le Privilege under thLa Palace disco.
+My friend Alabama Tony tended bar at Paris’ only Mexican restaurant.
+We threw a football in the cour or courtyard off Rue de Vielle Temple.
+The chestnut tree in the corner restricted our range and the cobblestones were murder on our feet.
 Still the French clientele were charmed by our re-enactment of Joe Namath and Don Maynard in Super Bowl III, especially after a menage a trois of margaritas.
 Young American models flocked to le Studio on Rue du Temple.
 The restaurant was a grand success and at night’s Alabama Tony played Lynard Skynard and Blue Cheer on his guitar to homesick Southern models, who loved the long-haired redneck for being Alabama Tony in a city of Yves and Jacques.

 “You came all the way from Birmingham to hang out with girls from below the Mason-Dixon line?”